phughk/phughk.github.io/_posts/2023-04-29-surrealdb-scalability.md

 - emmagamma#5637
 - BitShift#1597

-The list is incomplete, as many others have also contributed- thank you!
+The list is incomplete, as many others have also contributed - we are grateful to you as well even if you missed the above list!

 We are aware that there are many members who only engage a little in the community as well - this is evident from the surveys we do.
 We would really appreciate to hear your voices!

+You can join the Community Discord [here](https://discord.gg/surrealdb).